-The impetus for building a global community through the Integration and Implementation Insights blog came through a partnership with SESYNC.
+The impetus for building a global community through the Integration and Implementation Insights blog and repository came through a partnership with SESYNC.

 SESYNC is the US National Science Foundation-funded National Socio-Environmental Synthesis Center at the University of Maryland and is located in Annapolis, USA.
 SESYNC funds projects, called pursuits, that fit into a theme relevant to socio-environmental synthesis.